chritter/bert/Modifications.md

     * the cased version is the recommeded one (see github/bert comments)
     * Specs: 104 languages, 12-layer, 768-hidden, 12-heads, 110M parameters, 119547 vocabulary
     * 680Mb
+* BERT-Large, Uncased (Whole Word Masking):
+    * with new technique: whole word masking
+    * much larger in comparison with other models
+    * Sepcs: 24-layer, 1024-hidden, 16-heads, 340M parameters
+    * 1.2GB
+    *

 ## Input Data